ESEC-FSE/ESEC-FSE.github.io/README.md

 Perform the following steps for the initial setup:
 * `ruby --version`
   Check whether you have Ruby 2.1.0 or higher installed on your system.
-* `gem install bundler`
+* `sudo gem install bundler` or `gem install --user-install bundler`
   [Bundler](https://bundler.io/) is used to manage the gems needed to build the website.
-* `bundle install --path .gems` In the root directory of the Repository.
+* `bundle install --path .gem` In the root directory of the Repository.
-  Install all gems needed to build the website.
+  Install all gems needed to build the website into the `.gem` directory.

 The following command only has to be restarted if the `_config.yml` file is changed.